TehFridge/ShutTheCamUp/README.md

 The shutter sound was embedded in some system process, we just discovered it now lol.
 So i just decided to null the bytes with audio data, and it worked!

-# Does it work on Old and New 3DS?
+# Does it work on both Old and New 3DS?
 Yup. there are two seperate patches individually for the new and old model of the console.